Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/HOL.md

 In this task, you will update the package.appmanifest to receive Wide Tile notifications using Visual Studio 2012.

-1. Return to your Windows 8 Style UI client application in **Visual Studio 2012**.
+1. Return to your Windows 8 Style UI client application in **Visual Studio 2012 Express for Windows 8**.

 1. In **Solution Explorer** double click **package.appmanifest**.